sparktsang/sparktsang.github.io/_posts/vulture-and-witness.md

 > I’m sitting behind the counter, trying to sort out the bookings for the high season.
 It’s quiet.
 The guy from Hong Kong is talking to Tshepo in the lobby.
 That's normal.
 Tshepo’s a good guy, but he’s a problem.
 No money, living day-to-day.
 A ticking time bomb.
 I try to be nice to him, but I have a business to run.
 >
 > The conversation gets intense.
 I can’t help but overhear.
 The Hong Kong guy is asking a lot of questions. *Japan?
 Vietnam?
 Contract terminated?
 Phone stolen?* He’s digging, pushing for details.
 Tshepo’s voice is low, full of a quiet sadness.
 The Hong Kong guy’s voice is focused, sharp, like a doctor with a scalpel.
-At first, I think maybe he’s just trying to help, a concerned fellow traveler.
+At first, I think maybe he’s just trying to help, a concerned fellow traveller.
 >
 > But then the questions get more specific.
 He’s asking about money.
 How Tshepo is surviving.
 How he fell from grace.
 This isn’t a friendly chat anymore.
 This is an interrogation.
 Tshepo is vulnerable, and this guy is systematically extracting his pain.
 For what?
 >